micahbrich/git-trello/readme.md

 $ git trello <trello card url>
 ```

 Running that without any arguments will warn you that you need a URL.
+Running that with a URL that isn't a Trello card will warn you that you need a valid URL.
+Running it in a repo that isn't our `wdi` repo will also warn you that you're not in the right repo.

 That's really it.
-Make sure you're in the WDI folder, it's pretty specifically intended for making new baseline materials.

-But hopefully it's a little quicker just to get set up when you need to create a new resource.
-Booooom.
+I just figured the labor of creating branches & folders and manually copy & pasting from Trello & our templates could be probably be done better with a little script.

 ## Issues